One-on-one photography workshop at home with Nic Dunlop.

 Nic also co-wrote and co-directed Burma Soldier, an HBO film which was awarded the Grand Jury Prize at the United Nations Association Film Festival in 2011 and nominated for an Emmy for Outstanding Individual Achievement in Writing the following year.
 The film tells the story of Nic photographing a former soldier of Burma’s regime who was badly injured in war, witnessed atrocities committed by his own comrades and spent 15 years in prison for his activism as a member of Aung San Suu Kyi’s party.

 Altogether, Nic spent 20 years photographing Burma’s military regime (1992–2012).
 His newest book, Brave New Burma is an intimate portrait of the country in pictures and words.
-It was published by Dewi Lewis in 2013.

 The main goal of the workshop is to give you an opportunity to work in real-life conditions with enough time to complete a thoughtful photographic assignment and therefore gain an in-depth insight into the documentary photography process.
 The guidance of Nic Dunlop will ensure the right direction of your development.

-During the six workshop days you will photograph on your own, developing your assignment story according to Nic’s directions.
+During the five workshop days you will photograph on your own, developing your assignment story according to Nic’s directions.
 This combination of intensive practice and live mentoring is the core of the learning process.
 You will meet daily for evaluation and editing at Nic Dunlop’s home studio which is located five minutes walk from Lumphini MRT station.

 With respect to Nic’s working method, you will be editing your day’s shoot with using small paper prints.
 The meetings will be supplemented by Nic’s lectures on his own work and selected aspects of photographing process.